15 Unusual Things to Do in Sydney

 Recommended guided tours in The Rocks:

-2. BBQ and Beer Cooking Class
+2. Do a BBQ Cooking Class

-BBQ cooking class
+BBQ cooking

-And that’s where a fun BBQ cooking class comes in.
 Under the guidance of real BBQ chefs, you will learn everything you need to know about timing, temperatures, different types of meat, seasoning, and so much more.

 Recommended BBQ cooking classes:

-3. Sydney Harbour Tall Ship Cruise
+3. Explore Sydney Harbour in a Tall Ship

-Tall ship in Sydney Harbour
+Tall ship Harbour Cruise

-Tall ship cruise in Sydney Harbour
+Tall ship Harbour Cruise

+The best way to experience the beauty of Sydney Harbour is by cruise, but doing this on an authentic sailing ship makes that experience even more unique.
 Some tall ship cruises also offer meals on board, while others focus more on the experience.
 You may even be able to help the crew hoist the sails!

-Check out our guide to the best Sydney Harbour Cruises with recommendations for different types of cruises on our beautiful Harbour.
+Read our guide to the best Sydney Harbour Cruises with recommendations for different types of cruises on our beautiful Harbour.

 Recommended Sydney Harbour tall ship cruises: